-- Outpatient facility fees and anesthesia associated with medical necessary dental services for an individual when the individual is being referred by the dentist, and the following criteria are met: - \circ $\:$ Is under age 18 and has a physical, mental, or medically compromising condition; or - Is under age 18 and has dental needs for which local anesthesia is ineffective because of an acute infection, an anatomic anomaly, or an allergy; or patient has a documented mental or physical impairment requiring general anesthesia for the safety of the patient; or is under age seven (7) and diagnosed with extensive dental decay substantiated by x-rays and narrative reporting provided by the dentist. - No payment is extended toward the dentist or the assistant dental provider fees under this medical Plan.
-Refer to the dental benefits described in the PEBP Self-funded PPO Dental Plan Master Plan Document available at www.pebp.state.nv.us.
+- See the UM section for precertification requirements. - Outpatient ambulatory surgical facility/surgical center. - Physician fees payable under the physician services section of this Schedule of Benefits. - Outpatient surgery with an observation period that lasts more than 23 hours will be considered and paid as an Inpatient confinement under this medical Plan. - Outpatient facility fees and anesthesia associated with medical necessary dental services for an individual when the individual is being referred by the dentist, and the following criteria are met: - o Is under age 18 and has a physical, mental, or medically compromising condition; or - o Is under age 18 and has dental needs for which local anesthesia is ineffective because of an acute infection, an anatomic anomaly, or an allergy; or patient has a documented mental or physical impairment requiring general anesthesia for the safety of the patient; or is under age seven (7) and diagnosed with extensive dental decay substantiated by x-rays and narrative reporting provided by the dentist. - No payment is extended toward the dentist or the assistant dental provider fees under this medical Plan.
+Refer to the dental benefits described in the PEBP Self-funded PPO Dental Plan Master Plan Document available at https://pebp.nv.gov/.